vdods/sept-rs/sept-gui/notes.md

     -   Representation query tokens (these could be thought of as being appended to the address)
     -   The specific modification to that representation.
 This is representation dependent.
         -   Maybe actually the specific UI events are recorded instead, and simply played through the representation?
 Though this would couple the UI events with the representational logic.

+## 2023.03.26

+Notes on cursor, keyboard events, and prep work for handling data modifications:
+-   Keyboard events really need to be handled in implementations of `View`, since keyboard events are interpreted differently based on the configuration of the view (e.g. inline vs expanded).
+-   Because data modifications will be handled via formal modification commands, and not in the `mut`-based immediate paradigm of `egui`, the `self` field of the methods of `View` should be made non-`mut`.
+This way, immutable data can be traversed naturally (in particular, `OrderedMap` terms' keys).